Frequently asked questions about school and welfare services

 Contact your child's primary school or preschool, or your local center, for more detailed information on how to apply.
 Efforts are being made to move these applications online.

 When an application for assessment of a child's difficulties has been received from both parents and schools, a specialist at a center reviews the application.
 The specialist compares your descriptions with the school's descriptions.
 The specialist also compiles results from standardized checklists, if applicable.
-This is known as a preliminary examination.
+This is known as a screening.

 Sometimes, the conclusion is that the child's problem doesn't need further assessment.
 Often, though, the matter is referred for further services.